 More IBM SurePOS hatred from a computer technician.

-Another IBM product (which is now Toshibas nightmare), another capacitor fail.
-Unlike Dell and Samsung which moved away from the Chemi-con capacitors quickly after the lawsuits and disasters of PC’s and servers dropping over dead in less then a year.
+Another IBM product (which is now Toshibas nightmare), another capacitor fails.
+Unlike Dell and Samsung which moved away from the Chemi-con capacitors quickly after the lawsuits and disasters of PCs and servers dropping over dead in less than a year.
 IBM stayed the course and decided to make this capacitor the “Industry Standard” kinda like how industry standard for generating power is using a water wheel.
 Unlike my previous article I don’t think I have illustrated exactly WHY the capacitors blow apart so easily in these SurePOS units.

 Picture above is a IBM SurePOS 4800-742 AP04 with the fan-cowl attached.

 The IBM SurePOS is the client/workhorse of the world of POS and can be found in a lot of your favorite national chain stores.
 These machines run 24/7 and do not stop and rarely do they ever power down.
 There is a high probability that there’s at least one register in a store of 10 lanes or more that have swollen capacitors in it because the problem of random shut-downs and crashing only happens when the store loses power.
 The customer such as the store directors and management blame it on the storm, but in reality, it’s probably because of the cabinet hole they shoved the register in robbing what little ventilation there was for these poor units or all of the papers that they stuff around it.